Innovative, Sustainable Design

 Sustainable Design: Plan Smart, Save Energy & the Environment

-Redbud understands that landscape design is also fundamental to protecting our environment.
-The green design choices that you make for the outside of your home can greatly impact the energy efficiency of the inside.
+Redbud understands that landscape and design are fundamental to protecting our environment.
+The green design choices that you make for your yard can greatly impact the energy efficiency of your home.
 For example, did you know that the placement of a single shade tree help reduce the cost of cooling your home?
-Each time you tackle a home improvement project, inside or out, you have the opportunity to improve the environmental impact of your home.
+Each time you tackle a house or yard project, you have the opportunity to improve the environmental impact of your home.

-Your landscape design can help you incorporate some key sustainable design options.
-Work with Redbud to bring in some sustainable practices to your project.
+Your home and designer can help you incorporate some key sustainable design options.
+Work with Redbud to bring in some sustainable practices to your design project.